 In summary, choosing an SEO agency that will simultaneously meet your business objectives and budget while increasing your startup fees is no small feat.

 However, if you conduct the proper research and stay current with regard to best practices, you can find a suitable consultant or digital marketing agency to strategically optimize your digital presence.
 And if you want to establish your own, ask yourself how you want to appear on the web.
-Make your site a reflection of your business.
+Make your site a reflection of your business, and the best way to do this is with search engine optimisation.